diedrebrown/predictionwithalexareviews/README.md

 - **[Original Datasets](https://github.com/diedrebrown/predictionwithalexareviews/tree/main/original_datasets)**
 	- These datasets were obtained from [kaggle](https://www.kaggle.com/) and include [Amazon Reviews 2017](https://www.kaggle.com/PromptCloudHQ/amazon-echo-dot-2-reviews-dataset), which became the training set; and, [Amazon Reviews 2018](https://www.kaggle.com/sid321axn/amazon-alexa-reviews), which became the test set.
 - **[Data](https://github.com/diedrebrown/predictionwithalexareviews/tree/main/data**)**
-	-This folder contains the cleaned versions of the datasets used during our analysis.
+	- This folder contains the cleaned versions of the datasets used during our analysis.
 - **[Images](https://github.com/diedrebrown/predictionwithalexareviews/tree/main/img)**
 	- This folder includes charts created during the exploratory data analysis and sentiment analysis of the project.
 For more information on these charts, please refer to our paper and/or our presentation.
 - **[Models](https://github.com/diedrebrown/predictionwithalexareviews/tree/main/models)**